buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 ### The Standard Backpack

 The Standard Backpack\textregistered \space is a list of items that I have noted over time, adding everything that I needed during adventures.
-Take it as a guide to understand what objects to have with you, don' \*\*t mark them all down otherwise the Narrator will seriously start looking at the Encumbrance rules!
+Take it as a guide to understand what objects to have with you, don' \*\*t mark them all down otherwise the Game Master will seriously start looking at the Encumbrance rules!

 This is the content of the adventurer' \*\*s backpack: belt, 3 candles, 6 torches, Tinderbox, 7 dry rations, 2-person tent, waterskin, rolled mattress, sleeping bag, tarpaulin, tent, 60 meters of rope, net, metal mirror, crowbar, compass, 3 lamp oil, ink, chalk, charcoal, hook, shovel, fishhook, rags, 2m metal cable, whistle, 6 empty potion vials, marbles, brass bell, 1kg of flour in a small bag, 3 wedges, 12 meters of metal chain, 2 manacles, 8 pitons, hammer, pulley, grappling hook, bandolier.

 ## Expenses and Lifestyle

 When they' \*\*re not delving into the depths of the earth, exploring ruins for lost treasures, or waging war against the forces of encroaching darkness, adventurers face more mundane realities.
 Even in a fantastical world, people require basic necessities such as shelter, sustenance, and clothing.
-These things cost money, albeit different lifestyles come with different expenses.
+These things cost money, although different lifestyles come with different expenses.

 To simplify daily expenses, the player can declare that they maintain a certain standard of living and subtract the expenses daily as a lump sum, without subtracting individual expenses incurred.